 A more advanced version of Nespresso’s first mega-hit Vertuo, the VertuoPlus is tops thanks to its versatility and remarkable ease of use.
 This machine does it all with the touch of one button.
 It can brew both espresso and drip coffee, and the barcode technology means that you don’t need to adjust settings or manually program your brewing time.
 The VertuoPlus includes automatic capsule (pod) ejection, which pares down your cleaning needs while also preventing you from burning your fingers.

 The VertuoPlus uses a 40-ounce adjustable water tank and can make coffee or espresso in 5 different cup sizes (espresso, double espresso, gran lungo, coffee, and alto).
 This bundle includes Nespresso's milk frother, the Aeroccino, for your cappuccinos and lattes.

 Dimensions (LxWxH): 16.7 x 5.6 x 12.8 inches | Capsule Container Capacity: 10 | Reservoir Capacity: 60 ounces

 Best Overall, Runner-Up: Nespresso Vertuo Next

-What We Like: Made with sustainable materials, versatile, tech-friendly, compact
+What We Love: Made with sustainable materials, versatile, tech-friendly, compact

-What We Don't Like: Only works with VertuoLine pods
+What We Don't Love: Only works with VertuoLine pods

 The newest iteration of the Vertuo series, the Vertuo Next is a genuine “small wonder.”
 This sleek but powerful machine weighs in at only 9 pounds, and it packs all of the innovation and efficiency of the other Vertuo models into a compact 5.5-inch wide frame ideal for smaller kitchens.